dajobrague/japa/README.md

 ### Video Section

-The Video section demonstrates the SmartPark Hub platform in action:
+The Video section demonstrates the JAPA platform in action:

 - Embedded video with custom controls
 - Play functionality with no pause button overlay